 - Dipak Gohil was accosted as a teen inside Leicester’s stadium by a fellow fan but was protected by a stranger from the Newcastle side.

 - Cass Pennant of West Ham fame speaks a little about racist incidents by fans that intrude onto the pitch.
 I thought it too bad that he didn’t talk about being black and heading a Firm in the 1970s.
 I guess I will have to read his memoir.
+His biopic, Cass, gives a version of his life.

 - Pete Bassi shows how @PunjabiWolvesSG supports Wolverhampton.